ash3327/ash3327/README.md

 ### WELLCOME :) 👋

-My name is ah sam ~
+My name is ah sam ~<br>
-Student of the Chinese University of Hong Kong
+Student of the Chinese University of Hong Kong<br>
-Junior developer
+Junior developer<br>
-Had experience of programming of around 5 years (starting from from 14 years old)
+Had experience of programming of around 5 years (starting from from 14 years old)<br>

-Intersted in: Artificial Intelligence, Game Development Learning on:  Deep Learning
+Intersted in: Artificial Intelligence, Game Development<br>
+Learning on:  Deep Learning<br>
-Will be learning: Network Infrastructure, Electronic Engineering, Quantum Computing
+Will be learning: Network Infrastructure, Electronic Engineering, Quantum Computing<br>

-Current Projects:
+Current Projects: <br>
-  Archaic RPG Game (Storyline unfinished)
+<ul><li>Archaic RPG Game (Storyline unfinished)</li></ul>
-Working on: Image Recognition
+Working on: Image Recognition<br>
-May work on in the future: Image Segmentation, Reinforcement Learning (Application in Games), Image Customization, Deepfake?, Unity / Unreal (either)
+May work on in the future: Image Segmentation, Reinforcement Learning (Application in Games), Image Customization, Deepfake?, Unity / Unreal (either)<br>

-Yeh and that's it.
+Yeh and that's it.<br>

 <!--
 **ash3327/ash3327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.